The Role of AI in Mental Health Care: Navigating the Future

 Continuous Evaluation: AI systems require regular updates and monitoring to prevent errors like AI psychosis.

 Future developments may include more sophisticated AI that better understands human emotion and context.
 For now, with AI in its infancy, I urge users to be extremely careful in how AI is being used to support mental health.
 Please only use HIPAA-compliant and well-researched AI, with safeguards in place.
-Please remember that AI chatbots are not human, even though they can seem like it, and are not always going to understand situations well enough to know what is healthy or helpful, and they may even become extremely harmful.
+Remember that AI chatbots are not human, even though they can seem like it, and are not always going to understand situations well enough to know what is healthy or helpful.
+They may even become extremely harmful.

 About the Author